top of page

 Our experience includes liaising with local Planning Authorities, undertaking community consultation, and leading consultancy teams.
 We have maintained an exceptional track record of achieving planning permission, listed building consent and building regulations approval.

-We have recently received planning permission for traditional housing around a village green on a site near Exeter.
-New projects include a masterplan in South Somerset, extensions and refurbishment to a Victorian house near Tetbury and an Edwardian villa in Bath.
+We have recently received planning permission for traditional houses around a village green on a site near Exeter.
+New projects include masterplans in South Somerset and Dorchester, as well as extensions and refurbishment to houses in Tetbury and Bath.

-Current work under construction includes two new houses in Lansdown, Bath, and an extension and refurbishment to a listed house in Marshfield, Gloucestershire.
+Building work has just finished on two new houses in Lansdown, Bath, as well as an extension, stables conversion and refurbishment to a listed house in Marshfield, Gloucestershire.

 TRADITIONAL ARCHITECTURAL DESIGN